JuliaParallel/MPI.jl/README.md

 ## Usage : MPI and Julia parallel constructs together

-In order for MPI calls to be made from a Julia cluster, it requires the use of MPIManager, a cluster manager that will start the julia workers using `mpirun`
+In order for MPI calls to be made from a Julia cluster, it requires the use of `MPIManager`, a cluster manager that will start the julia workers using `mpirun`

-Currently MPIManager only works with Julia 0.4 .
+Currently `MPIManager` only works with Julia 0.4 and above.
 It has three modes of operation

 - Only worker processes execute MPI code.
 The Julia master process executes outside of and is not part of the MPI cluster.
 Free bi-directional TCP/IP connectivity is required